 Area Head and Professor of Keyboard Studies, University of Texas at Austin

-The Colorado Piano Festival, hosted by the University of Northern Colorado, will be held from Nov.
-17-18, 2012 at Union Colony Civic Center in Greeley, Colorado.
-With two days of concerts, masterclasses, workshops, and a pre-college solo piano competition, there will be exciting opportunities for music-lovers, pianists and students of all ages and levels.
+The Colorado Piano Festival, hosted by the University of Northern Colorado, will be held Nov.
+23-24, 2013 at Milne Auditorium in Kepner Hall on the UNC campus in Greeley, Colorado.
+With two days of concerts and masterclasses, there will be exciting opportunities for music-lovers, pianists and students of all ages and levels.

-World-renowned pianist Norman Krieger will present the Saturday night concert.
+World-renowned Steinway artist Anton Nel will present the Saturday night concert.
 UNC piano students will be featured in the Saturday afternoon recital.
-On Sunday the artist-faculty from the University of Northern Colorado will perform a varied program of solo and chamber works.

-Vergie Amendola is the interim Dean of the College of Performing and Visual Arts, and Professor of Piano at the University of Northern Colorado.
+Vergie Amendola is the Keyboard Area Head, Coordinator of the Collaborative Piano Program, and Professor of Piano at the University of Northern Colorado.
 In addition, Amendola is an active chamber musician who has performed in Thailand, Korea, Slovenia, Canada and throughout the United States.
 She has also adjudicated for the Music Teachers National Association and has taught numerous Master Classes across the United States, focusing on the unique role of the pianist in the collaborative process of making music.